By Greg Ball, President of Ball Media Innovations

 Size can matter to your budget at a convention.
 For example, keep in mind that the size of a convention hall and/or the size of your audience could determine the need for certain types of cameras.
 A larger audience may require a camera that can be placed in the rear of the ballroom.

 Do You Need a Video Production Company for your Conference or Convention?
-Check out what makes us your best choice of video production company for your convention or conference video.
+Check out this link to find out more about what makes us your best choice of video production company for your convention or conference video.

 (954) 432-1274 (Miami - Fort Lauderdale)